top of page

 Committee

 Small groups of legislators who specialize in certain topics (like Energy, Education, or Health).
-Bills get assigned to committees that match their subject area
+Bills get assigned to committees that match their subject area.

 Hearing